ifLabX/Awesome-LLM-Learning/README.md

-# Awesome LLM Resources - A Curated List of Free Learning Materials for Large Language Models
+# Awesome LLM Resources - A Curated Learning Path & Selection of Free Resources for Large Language Models

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-A curated list of free resources and a learning roadmap for developers, researchers, and enthusiasts interested in Large Language Models (LLMs).
+A curated learning roadmap and list of selected free resources for developers, researchers, and enthusiasts of Large Language Models (LLMs).
 This list aims to provide a clear, structured guide to help you systematically master the core concepts, cutting-edge technologies, and practical tools of LLMs, starting from scratch.

 ---